Shoreline Management Plans | Coastal Partnership East

 The SMPs provide estimates of how the coast is likely to change over the next 100 years, taking into account the future implementation of coastal policies, geology, likely impacts of climate change and the existing condition of the coast including coastal defences.

 A national refresh of SMPs began in 2019.
 This was to make sure that the plans were up to date in the light of any new evidence, reliable and visible.
 It also aimed to allow for their ongoing maintenance and delivery, particularly in guiding policy transitions from 2025 onwards.
 The refresh process led to new national Supplementary Guidance and Health Check recommendations for each SMP in 2020.
-These recommendations are being taken forward and a national SMP Explorer tool is being developed to allow people to access SMP policies for each part of the coast.
+These recommendations are being taken forward and a national SMP Explorer tool has been developed to allow people to access SMP policies for each part of the coast.

 Four Shoreline Management Plans are active along the north Norfolk and Suffolk coastal frontage: